This post was last updated on October 7th, 2022 at 11:11 am.

 We need an accounting fund to designate the money that’s to be passed on to the food pantry.
 I’ll call it “Food Pantry Pass-Through” and create it in General-Ledger: Funds: Fund Maintenance.

 The big difference between this and other kinds of donations is that we don’t use a revenue account.
 The donations aren’t really the church’s revenue.
 The money is owed to the food pantry, so when it comes in, it needs to be recorded as a liability.
 To create the liability account, I’ll go to General-Ledger: GL: Chart of Accounts and click on ‘Add New Account’ in the upper right.
-Here’s how to set up the liability account to link it to the contributions.
+Here’s how to set up the liability account to link it to the donations.

 - $120 is debited to the Wonderful National Bank checking account.